ncoghlan/curiousefficiency/site/posts/2015/10/languages-to-improve-your-python.rst

 larger ecosystems of redistributors (both commercial and community focused), end users, framework developers, tool developers, educators and more.

-`Lua`_ is a popular programming language for embedding in a larger applications as a scripting engine.
+`Lua`_ is a popular programming language for embedding in larger applications as a scripting engine.
 Significant examples include it being the language used to write add-ons for the World of Warcraft game client, and it's also embedded in the RPM utility used by many Linux distributions.
 Compared to